 For example, when content is published to a site, and that content is then linked to from Facebook, Twitter, Google+, LinkedIn, or reddit, it can generate a tremendous boost in Web traffic.
 Why?
 Because social signals are an integral part of SEO these days.
 Bing, Google, and dozens of other search engines look to social media to see what people are sharing.
 Not only that, but Facebook shares can actually have a greater influence on Google search rankings than backlinks.

 Times have changed.
 Whether you’re looking for enterprise technology Public Relations or consumer PR, the techniques of participation in the social media sphere are as critical to success as traditional media and analyst relations.
 Sure, we still write press releases and pitch reporters – we just do it differently: more effectively and more broadly.
 It’s not just about media relations anymore; it’s not about pitching the top 50 contacts off a musty list.
 PR today is about content creation and community relations.
 You need a public relations firm that lives and breathes social media, and knows how to interact with the blogosphere just as well as with the traditional media players.

 SHIFT doesn’t just use social media tools, we innovate them.
 They’re in our DNA, and they’re fast becoming the lifeblood of our clients’ public relations success.
 Coupled with a solid public relations strategy and tenacious execution, social media can be a game changer.
 Our PR staff knows social media cold, because they live it.
 Are there mistakes to be made in this bold new world?
 You bet.
 But to borrow a phrase from Chaucer, “nothing ventured, nothing gained.”

-Whether you need a New York high-tech PR firm, a San Francisco consumer PR agency or a Boston security public relations firm, SHIFT has the right mix of traditional and social media public relations chops.
+Whether you need a New York high-tech PR firm, a San Francisco consumer PR agency, an Austin blog management group, or a Boston security public relations firm, SHIFT has the right mix of traditional and social media public relations chops.
 Let’s get busy.